 ServiceNow Enterprise is a powerful platform-as-a-service, which offers advanced automation and process workflow for the enterprise environment.
 With this integration, you will be able to leverage ServiceNow’s workflow and ticketing capabilities with PagerDuty’s robust on-call scheduling, notifications and escalations.

 Our ServiceNow application is certified for ServiceNow Helsinki, Istanbul, Jakarta (patch 6 and later) and Kingston.
 This guide will walk you through the process of integrating your environment with PagerDuty.
-If you’re using ServiceNow Geneva or earlier, please use the Legacy Integration Guide.
-There is a third integration guide available for ServiceNow Express.

 Check out our Knowledge Base to find out more about:

 Communication between ServiceNow Enterprise and PagerDuty is supported in both directions allowing incidents to be acknowledged, delegated (assigned to another group) and resolved in either system.
 The following workflows are supported:

 - Third party monitoring tool integrations detect an issue and trigger an incident in PagerDuty.
 User receives a notification from PagerDuty and the user can acknowledge/resolve via PagerDuty.
 A ServiceNow ticket is opened when a PagerDuty incident is triggered and kept in sync for the lifecycle of the incident.

 - Ticket is filed in ServiceNow.
 An incident is automatically opened in PagerDuty and notifies the user.
 Via PagerDuty, user takes ownership via PagerDuty.
 Information from PagerDuty is kept in sync with ServiceNow.

 You can see a visual representation of these workflows here: